List of accompaniments to French fries: United States

 The consumption of restaurant fries drives ketchup sales throughout the United States.
-Regionally throughout the nation, other french fry accompaniments are sometimes preferred.
+Regionally throughout the nation, other French fry accompaniments are sometimes preferred.
 Chili cheese fries, loaded fries and cheese fries are common in many communities in diners and fast food chains.
-Examples of more localized preferences include Texas cheese fries (with melted cheddar and a side of ranch dressing for dipping), New Jersey's disco fries (with brown gravy and mozzarella cheese), and Utah-style fry sauce (a combination of ketchup and mayonnaise).
+Examples of more localized preferences include Texas cheese fries (with melted cheddar and a side of ranch dressing for dipping), New Jersey's disco fries (with brown gravy and mozzarella cheese), and fry sauce (a combination of ketchup and mayonnaise) found in the Intermountain states and Pacific Northwest.

 Steak fries are thicker-cut fries, often with the skins intact.
 They are often coated with spices or marinated before cooking.
 They may be fried or baked in the oven.

 Vietnam

 In Vietnam, some restaurants serve fries with sugar over a dollop of soft butter.